-The Coordinated Program (CP) in Dietetics at Arkansas State University is administered by the Nutritional Science Program in the College of Nursing & Health Professions.
+The Coordinated Program (CP) in Dietetics at Arkansas State University is administered by the Dietetics Program in the College of Nursing & Health Professions.
 The program provides for the achievement of knowledge and performance requirements for entry-level dietitians through integration of didactic instruction with a minimum of 1,080 hours of supervised practice.
-The supervised practice experiences occur in foodservice, community and clinical settings, with half of the hours occurring in the clinical setting.
-This allows students to build upon foundation knowledge and competencies for future proficiency in the clinical area of dietetics.
+The supervised practice experiences occur in foodservice, community and clinical settings.
+The program features a clinical concentration, which allows students to build upon foundation knowledge and competencies for future proficiency in the clinical area of dietetics.
+The bachelor's portion is hybrid with a mix of face-to-face and online courses, while the master's portion is delivered online.

-Students earn a Master's of Science degree in Nutrition and Dietetics upon completion of the required 53 hours.
-The master's program is delivered 100% online.
+A Bachelor of Science degree in Dietetics is granted upon completion of the required 126 hours.
+Students must apply for admission to the graduate school and master's program in the spring semester of the senior year.
+The Master of Science in Nutrition and Dietetics degree (MSND) consists of a minimum of 36 hours beyond the Bachelor's degree.
 Upon successful completion of the MSND, students are eligible to take the national credentialing examination administered by the Commission on Dietetic Registration (CDR).
 After passing the examination, they become registered dietitians.

-In addition to registered dietitian credentialing, many states have regulatory laws for dietitians and nutrition practitioners.
-Frequently, these state requirements are met through the same education and training required to become and maintain status as a registered dietitian.
-For more information on registration and state licenure, visit the CDR website.
+In addition to RD credentialing, many states have regulatory laws for dietitians and nutrition practitioners.
+Frequently these state requirements are met through the same education and training required to become an RD.